osuchanglab/autoANI/README.md

 # History

+v2.0.1 - 2016-12-21 - Bug fix for re-naming local strains.
+Must re-download software.
+Re-run any old analyses with the -keys option to fix the problem.

 v2.0.0 - 2016-12-06 - Major update.
 No longer requires Bio::DB::EUtilities.
 Not compatible with previous version.

 v1.3.0 - 2016-11-15 - Now throw away chunks at end of contigs (those that would be <1kb).
 Should improve accuracy for highly fragmented genomes.